 Student Affairs Office Suite, Unger Lounge

 The Peabody Institute of the Johns Hopkins University values diversity and inclusion.
 We are committed to a climate of mutual respect and civility among members of our community.
 Peabody recognizes that disability is an aspect of diversity that adds richness to our community.
-To this end, Disability Resources in the Student Affairs Office collaborates with students, faculty, and staff to create learning environments that are usable, equitable, inclusive and welcoming.
-However, there may be times when there are aspects of the instruction or design of courses that result in barriers to inclusion or to accurate assessment of achievement.
-Students with disabilities who anticipate barriers to full participation in courses and/or campus activities are encouraged to contact the director of student affairs or designee in the Student Affairs Office or reach out directly to Student Disability Services (SDS).
+To this end, Student Disability Services in the Student Affairs Office collaborates with students, faculty, and staff to create learning environments that are accessible, equitable, inclusive and welcoming.
+Students with disabilities who anticipate barriers to full participation in courses and/or campus activities are encouraged to contact the Student Affairs Office or reach out directly to Student Disability Services (SDS).

 Arcade, Level M1, Room B06C

-The Ensemble Office manages the personnel, rehearsal, and performance activities of many of the Conservatory’s instrumental and vocal ensembles; administers the graduate orchestral conducting program; provides instrument loans and rentals to ensemble participants and music education students; and maintains the Ensemble Library, supervising the distribution of library materials in support of ensemble activities, opera productions, and conducting recitals.
-The Ensemble Library is a non-circulating collection.
-The staff also coordinates the fall placement audition process by which students are assigned to their required large ensembles.
+The Ensemble Office manages the personnel, rehearsal, and performance activities of the Conservatory’s large ensembles and some elective ensembles, administers the graduate orchestral conducting program, and provides instrument loans and rentals to Peabody affiliates.
+The office also houses the Ensemble Library which distributes library materials in support of ensemble activities, opera productions, and conducting recitals.
+Please note: the Ensemble Library is a non-circulating collection.
+The Ensemble Office coordinates the ensemble placement process by which students are assigned to their required large ensembles.

-Ensembles currently managed by the Ensemble Office include the Peabody Symphony Orchestra, Peabody Chamber Orchestra, Peabody Modern Orchestra, Peabody Opera Orchestra, Peabody Studio & Pops Orchestra, Peabody Wind Ensemble, Peabody-Hopkins Chorus, Peabody Singers, Conductors Orchestra, and the Peabody jazz ensembles.
-Peabody’s ensembles are designed to acquaint the entire student body, as well as the participating students and the general public, with the rich and varied literature of many musical genres.
-They provide participants with the means, through rigorous rehearsals and frequent public performances, to develop their musical skills to a high level of artistic competence.
-They also represent a considerable and significant portion of Peabody’s contribution to the cultural life of the surrounding community.
+Ensembles currently managed by the Ensemble Office include the Peabody Symphony Orchestra, Peabody Wind Ensemble, NEXT Ensemble, Peabody Camerata, Peabody-Hopkins Conservatory Choir, Peabody Jazz Ensembles, Pan-American Jazz Ensemble, Peabody Repertoire Jazz Ensemble, the Conductors’ Orchestra, and select elective ensembles.
+Peabody’s ensembles are designed to acquaint participating students, the larger Peabody/JHU community, and the general public with the rich and varied literature across many musical genres.
+These ensembles provide participants with the means, through rigorous rehearsals and frequent public performances, to develop their musical skills to their highest level of artistic competence.
+Peabody Ensembles represent a significant portion of Peabody’s contribution to the cultural life of the surrounding community.

-The Ensemble Office does not manage the Conservatory’s early music ensembles, which include the Peabody Renaissance Ensemble, directed by Mark Cudek (firstname.lastname@example.org), and the Baltimore Baroque Band, directed by John Moran (email@example.com).
-Questions regarding those ensembles should be referred to their individual directors.
-Questions regarding the chamber music program should be directed to Michael Kannen (firstname.lastname@example.org).
-Questions regarding Now Hear This should be directed to Courtney Orlando (Courtney.email@example.com).
+The Ensemble Office does not manage the personnel of the Conservatory’s historical performance ensembles, which include the Peabody Renaissance Ensemble, directed by Mark Cudek ([email protected]), and the Baltimore Baroque Band, directed by John Moran ([email protected]).
+Personnel questions regarding those ensembles should be referred to their individual directors.
+Questions regarding the chamber music program should be directed to Michael Kannen ([email protected]).

 For policies and procedures pertaining to the Ensemble program, visit the website.